 Table of Contents

-Due to many reasons, building muscle is essential to seniors.
 Strong muscles will help improve balance and reduce the risk of falling.
-They will benefit your overall well-being by reducing pain and relieving pains.
+Seniors will benefit their overall well-being by reducing pain and relieving pains.
 Since our muscles shrink as we age, as a senior, we do not have to lift weights competitively to remain healthy; however, the stronger our muscles become, the better off we will be.
 That’s why in this article, we will discuss muscle-building methods for seniors.

 Can You Regain Muscle Mass After 60?